iainctduncan/papers/source/design.rst

 ``'( (C E G) (A C E) (D F A) (G B D F))``

-Further, because this form of symbolic computation is so central to the language - one of the classic texts is even subtitled "A Gentle Introduction to Symbolic Computation" - Lisps include numerous functions for manipulating and transforming lists (CTN: Touretzky 1984).
+Further, because this form of symbolic computation is so central to the language - one of the classic texts is even subtitled "A Gentle Introduction to Symbolic Computation" - Lisps include numerous functions for manipulating and transforming lists (Touretzky 1984).
 For example, we might transpose a list by applying a transposition function, which itself might be built by a function-building function called **make-transposer**, and we might apply this function to a list of symbols.
 This sounds complicated, and indeed, expressing this in most languages is cumbersome, but in Scheme this is both readable and succinct: